The Wellington region is at Alert Level 2. Massey COVID-19 information.

 Massey University is ranked No.1 in New Zealand for agricultural science by ShanghaiRanking's Global Ranking of Academic Subjects.ShanghaiRanking - agricultural science

 This group works to promote and implement collaborative science/mātauranga Māori-based research involving scientists, Māori/hapu/iwi, community groups, and landowners, that leads to the development of wildlife management techniques to support New Zealand conservation efforts.

 Dairy Research Centre

 This Centre consists of scientists, technicians and veterinarians with expertise across a broad range of dairy system and dairy animal research projects.
 We operate a commercial Farm Services Clinic.
 We also work with some other milk-producing animals including sheep and goats.

-Massey University's Fertilizer and Lime Research Centre engages in teaching and research on soils, fertilisers and environmental issues in agriculture, horticulture and forestry.
+Massey University's Farmed Landscapes Research Centre engages in teaching and research on soils, fertilisers and environmental issues in agriculture, horticulture and forestry.

 The Innovative River Solutions Centre is a hub of expertise on river catchments and provides integrated solutions for the management of New Zealand’s dynamic river systems.

 We have staff with expertise in several of the science disciplines within river catchments.